febo/eisodos/README.md

 * `CUs`: number of compute units consumed by the execution.

 * `Delta`: the difference in compute units between latest benchmark and the previous; this will provide a quick way to assess the differences between entrypoints.

+The results of an execution are compared to the previous one (if there is one), with delta differences shown after a `+` and `-` symbol.